syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ![](/js/Diagram/Interaction_images/Interaction_img1.png)

+The diagram client side event [selectionChange](/api/js/ejdiagram#events:selectionchange "selectionChange") gets triggered when a selection is changed in diagram.
+The diagram client side event [click](/api/js/ejdiagram#events:click "click") gets triggered when we click on elements/model in the diagram.
+This event triggers even when the node/connector constraints is disabled.
+The diagram client side event [itemClick](/api/js/ejdiagram#events:itemclick "itemClick") gets triggered only when we click on diagram elements in the diagram.

 ### Selecting a group

 When a child element of any group is clicked, its contained group is selected instead of the child element.
 With consecutive clicks on the selected element, selection is changed from top to bottom in the hierarchy of parent group to its children.